 Onward and Upward

-The recent turbulence in demand hasn’t discouraged the Big Three from making big plans to ramp up hard drive capacity.
+The recent demand fluctuation and tariff disruption haven’t discouraged the Big Three from making big plans to increase hard drive capacity.
 With 30TB drives in the bag, they’ve set their sights on more ambitious milestones, and are developing innovative tech to reach them.

 HAMR Time: Seagate’s Mozaic 3+

-Seagate plans to gradually up the capacity drives in its Mozaic platform.
+Seagate plans to gradually up the capacity of drives in its Mozaic platform.

 Related Reading